WeMake-cc/gitbook-template-copy-test/chapter-40/PITCHME.md

 ### Digital Social Innovation

+#2018-19 #cappsi

-cluster on Health & Care
+- cluster on Health & Care

-Activities include the mapping and fostering the DSI community at a local level (Milan and Italy) through a series of online and offline events.
+- Activities include the mapping and fostering the DSI community at a local level (Milan and Italy) through a series of online and offline events.

-#2018-19
-#cappsi